DanielFadlon/AIforHealthcare-ObjectDetection/README.md

 # AI for Healthcare - Liver tumors Detection

+In our collaboration, we employ three distinct Jupyter notebooks, each serving a specific purpose within our workflow:

+1. **Data Preprocessing**: This notebook serves as a platform for us to examine and prepare our dataset meticulously.
+The objective is to ensure data consistency and optimize it for our machine learning model.

+2. **Model Training**: Here, we utilize the prepared slices of data to generate appropriate dataframes.
+We subsequently train our model using these dataframes, leveraging the power and efficiency of Microsoft Azure.

+3. **Experimentation and Evaluation**: This notebook facilitates the conduction of experiments and a comprehensive evaluation of the fine-tuned models' results.
+This step is crucial in validating our model's performance and is primarily executed on Google Colab.

 ## Description
 This project aims to develop a liver cancer detection system using deep learning techniques.
 The system utilizes a RetinaNet model trained on a dataset of liver CT scan images to identify cancerous tumors.